 How Does Anxiety Impact Bulimia Nervosa?

-While the development of any comorbid—or co-occurring—mental health diagnosis represents a complex chain of causes and effects, patterns do sometimes emerge in these cases.
+The development of any comorbid—or co-occurring—mental health diagnosis represents a complex chain of causes and effects, though patterns do sometimes emerge in these cases.
+For example, someone can show signs of BN before developing an anxiety disorder, but more often than not, the anxiety comes first.

 70% say their anxiety disorder came before their eating disorder.